An NLP-Assisted Bayesian Time Series Analysis for Prevalence of Twitter Cyberbullying During the COVID-19 Pandemic: Data Collection and Cleaning

 \section{Data Collection and Cleaning}

 A straight-forward way to access to Twitter data is by using the official Twitter API.
 To make the most use of the Twitter API, we were provided with an Academic Research License, granting us features such as the full-archive search.
 This is critical to our research, as it lets us search many years' worth of data quite easily.
-We used the R programming language to work with the API and perform ensuing analyses.
+We used the R programming language to interact with the API.